2024 LEGACY SPONSORS

 For scholarship questions or assistance with the application, email scholarships@mscok.edu.

 This grant is the foundation of federal financial aid and provides grants to low-income undergraduate students with the greatest demonstrated need as determined by the Free Application for Federal Student Aid (FAFSA).
-For 2021-2022 the maximum Pell grant award is $6495.
+The maximum Pell grant award is $6495.
 The amounts students receive are based on their educational costs, family income, assets, and other factors.
 It is the only type of funding available to students who are enrolled less than half-time (less than 6 hours).
 The annual award is the maximum amount a student may receive for an single award year, which starts July 1st and ends to June 30th.
 At MSC the Summer semester in included as the last semester for an academic year.

 Students may recieve Pell Grant monies during the summer semester, but this eligibility is dependent upon their Fall and Spring enrollment.
 Students enrolled full-time for the Fall and Spring semesters will need to be enrolled in at least 6 hours in order to be eligible for Pell Grant monies for the Summer semester.
 If a student was enrolled part-time for either the Fall or the Spring semster, student may be enrolled un less than 6 hours to be eligible for summer Pell grant Monies.

 Students need to be aware of their Pell Grant usage.
 Pell Grant monies do have a life-time limit of 600%.
-If you have questions about your remaining Pell Grant eligibility, please contact your MSC Financial Aid Adviser.
+If you have questions about your remaining Pell Grant eligibility, please contact your Financial Aid Adviser.

 Pell Recalculation Policy (Updated 9-10-21)